Rich Text in PDF Annotations Using JavaScript

 To leverage dynamic font loading, provide a list of fonts in a JSON file, which will be loaded on demand.

-To use it, extract the compressed file into a public folder accessible to your application, preferably in the same origin as the application so as to avoid CORS issues.
-Then, set the dynamicFonts
+Extract the compressed file into a public folder accessible to your application, preferably in the same folder as the application so as to avoid CORS issues.

-to a URL pointing to the JSON file with the dynamic fonts data:
+to a URL pointing to the JSON file with the dynamic fonts data as shown below:

 PSPDFKit.load({